unforswearing/aliaser/README.md

   > "sleep 2 && echo awake"
 ```

-## To Do
+## To Do / Roadmap

 - [ ] Add some sort of error checking.
+    - Error if more args than expected
+    - Check exit status
+    - Run shellcheck against newly created aliases?
+    - Etc?
-- [ ] Add a method to back up the aliaser script
+- [ ] Add method to bulk add new aliases from a file.
-    - May not be necessary: `aliaser list > aliases.sh`
+    - `aliaser addbulk "bash_aliases.sh"`
-- [ ] Add a way to create temporary aliases
+- [ ] Add an internal method to update aliaser
-    - Just use the default `alias` command?
+    - `aliaser updateself`
+      - Curl script from github
+      - Check if update is needed (via script version, or etc (TBD))
+      - If update needed
+          - Export aliases to temporary file
+          - Replace aliaser.sh with new version
+          - Import aliases to new aliaser.sh script
+          - Confirm success
+      - If no update needed, confirm script is latest version.